 Problem 1 – Too Many Temporary Files.
 Solution: Easy fix, free, minor improvement in speed.

 Temporary files can slow down Windows and other programs (because they have to load up thousands of these useless files every time they start).
-If you have never deleted them you may have Gigabytes of these stored on your computer.
+If you have never deleted them you may have thousands of these stored on your PC.
 Delete them by following our guide to delete temporary files with Ccleaner.
 It is worth doing this on at least a monthly basis.

 Problem 2 – Too Many Programs Running at Startup.
 Solution: Medium fix, free, potentially significant improvement in speed.

-Every time your computer starts, many unwanted programs also start up in the background – sucking power from your computer processor and memory and making your computer run slower.
-Weed out these unnecessary programs and speed up your computer by following our guide using Msconfig.
+Every time your PC starts, many unwanted programs also start up in the background – sucking power from your processor and memory and making your PC or laptop run slower.
+Weed out these unnecessary programs and speed it up by following our guide using Msconfig.